Bond Approved, Whipple Hall to Become Cyber Institute & Training Hub

 This investment not only secures a state-of-the-art facility for RIC, it also allows the college to be a resource for the state, providing security monitoring services and a cyber range command center that the government and the private sector can use for training, workforce development and cyber defense.

-The new building will have state-of-the-art AI and material science labs, a dedicated cyber range facility, a security operations center, classrooms equipped with the latest technology, faculty offices and collaborative workspaces.
+Under the bond issue, RIC’s Whipple Hall will include state-of-the-art AI and material science labs, a dedicated cyber range facility, a security operations center, classrooms equipped with the latest technology, faculty offices and collaborative workspaces.
 Additionally, upgrades will be made to the IT infrastructure and advanced security systems to protect sensitive data.

-Meanwhile, as the institute’s official home in Whipple is built, plans are in development to create a cyber range classroom in Alger Hall.
+Meanwhile, as the institute’s official home in Whipple gets underway, plans are in development to create a cyber range classroom in RIC’s Alger Hall.
 A cyber range is a specialized simulation space for cyberattacks, allowing participants to practice and refine their cyber defense skills.

 Ultimately, with these new training sites the institute will be able to provide the world-class education needed to tackle the cybersecurity challenges of the 21st century.